peter2707/PP1Group02MatchMaking/README.md

 ## How to run the web app

 - Prerequisites & Notes:
-    - Make sure XAMPP is installed on your system
+    - Ensure that you have XAMPP installed on your system
     - Works both on Mac and Window OS

 <p>&nbsp;</p>

 ### Run the App locally on Window OS

-1. Copy the project and place it under this directory
+1. Copy the project and place it in your `XAMPP` folder under this directory
     ```
     xampp/htdocs/
     ```
 2. Open XAMPP and Turn on both Apache and MySQL
-3. Go to `model/db_connection.php` and replace the content with this
+3. In JobMatch directory, go to `model/db_connection.php` and replace the content with the code below
     ```
     <?php
         try {